 We ended the meal with roasted green tea panna cotta that had the perfect silky smooth texture with almond cookies on the side.

-Overall, Izakaya Rintaro was a nice change from typical Japanese restaurants you would find so I’d rate them at a 7.5-8/10.
+Overall, Izakaya Rintaro was a nice change from typical Japanese restaurants you would find so I’d rate them at an 8/10.